 Course participants will meet the preceptor on the first day of the rotation at a predetermined location to be oriented to rotation hours, location(s), and expected duties and responsibilities while on-service.
+A syllabus will be submitted of anticipated activities besides riding in the ambulance, as well as the supervising faculty name and CV at the time this rotation is scheduled- a minimum of three months before the rotation is to occur.

-- The student will meet the following clinical responsibilities during this rotation: - Students are expected to function collaboratively on health care teams that include health professionals from other disciplines in the provision of quality, patient-centered care. - The student will meet the following academic responsibilities during this rotation: - Students are expected to identify, access, interpret and apply medical evidence contained in the scientific literature related to patients' health problems. - Students are expected to: assess their personal learning needs specific to this clinical rotation, engage in deliberate, independent learning activities to address their gaps in knowledge, skills or attitudes; and solicit feedback and use it on a daily basis to continuously improve their clinical practice. - It is the student's responsibility to notify the Clerkship Office (com.clerkship@msu.edu) immediately if they are placed on quarantine or contract COVID.
+- o The student will meet the following clinical responsibilities during this rotation: - Students are expected to function collaboratively on health care teams that include health professionals from other disciplines in the provision of quality, patient-centered care. - The student will meet the following academic responsibilities during this rotation: - Students are expected to identify, access, interpret and apply medical evidence contained in the scientific literature related to patients' health problems. - Students are expected to: assess their personal learning needs specific to this clinical rotation, engage in deliberate, independent learning activities to address their gaps in knowledge, skills or attitudes; and solicit feedback and use it on a daily basis to continuously improve their clinical practice. - It is the student's responsibility to notify the Clerkship Office (com.clerkship@msu.edu) immediately if they are placed on quarantine or contract COVID.